 The degrees of Master of Science or Master of Professional Studies are conferred upon students who have satisfactorily fulfilled the requirements of their program and the School of Professional Studies.
 Each program sets forth the specific requirements for the degree, in addition to the School's standards of satisfactory performance and progress.
 All students must have a cumulative GPA of at least 3.0 in order to have their degree conferred.
-Students applying for the Master of Science or Master of Professional Studies degree or Certificate conferral must fill out an Application for Degree and submit it to the Registrar's Office.
-Students applying for their Certification of

-Professional Achievement conferral should apply on the SPS website.
+Students applying for the Master of Science or Master of Professional Studies degree or Certificate conferral must fill out an Application for Degree and email it to diplomas@columbia.edu.
+Students applying for their Certification of Professional Achievement conferral should apply on the SPS website.